bewerner/miniRT/readme.md

 # Scene file format

-The `.rt` scene file format describes the scene with identifiers followed by it's specific parameters.
+The `.rt` scene file format describes the scene with identifiers followed by their specific parameters.
 Parameters and sections marked with `*` are optional.

 Positions and directions are specified as `vec3`.
 (X/Y/Z values as floats) \